jmirtsch/RevitIfcClassMap/README.md

 # RevitIfcImportClassMap
-Mapping of Industry Foundation Classes to Revit Categories for Import
+Mapping of Industry Foundation Classes to Revit Categories for Import/Export